-Abstract
+8 Abstract

-The discrete event system specification formalism, which supports hierarchical and modular model composition, has been widely used to understand, analyze and develop a variety of systems.
-Discrete event system specification has been implemented in various languages and platforms over the years.
-The DEVStone benchmark was conceived to generate a set of models with varied structure and behavior, and to automate the evaluation of the performance of discrete event system specification-based simulators.
-However, DEVStone is still in a preliminary phase and more model analysis is required.
+The Discrete Event System Specification formalism (DEVS), which supports hierarchical and modular model composition, has been widely used to understand, analyze and develop a variety of systems.
+DEVS has been implemented in various languages and platforms over the years.
+The DEVStone benchmark was conceived to generate a set of models with varied structure and behavior, and to automate the evaluation of the performance of DEVS-based simulators.
+However, DEVStone is still in a preliminar phase and more model analysis is required.
 In this paper, we revisit DEVStone introducing new equations to compute the number of events triggered.
-We also introduce a new benchmark with a similar central processing unit and memory requirements to the most complex benchmark in DEVStone, but with an easier implementation and with it being more manageable analytically.
-Finally, we compare both the performance and memory footprint of five different discrete event system specification simulators in two different hardware platforms.
+We also introduce a new benchmark, called HOmem, designed as an alternative version of HOmod, with similar CPU and memory requirements, but with an easier implementation and analytically more manageable.
+Finally, we compare both the performance and memory footprint of five different DEVS simulators in two different hardware platforms.